rikluost/sionna-PlutoSDR/README.md

 - Currently supports SISO 1T1R only, with 2T2R functionality potentially added later.
 - Batch size must be 1.
 - Graph execution is not supported.
-- The developer acknowledges not being a professional developer, the code may well benefit from further optimization and clean-up.

 ## License